mitallast/please/README.md

 Supported package managers
 ==========================

-- homebrew
+- `homebrew` - for os x and linux
-- apt
+- `apt` - for apt based linux like debuan, ubuntu
-- npm
+- `yum` - for yum based linux like centos, fedora
+- `npm` - cross platform node.js package manager

 How to build
 ============